 Even if it hadn't been for the wooden commode with mysterious small boxes from all over the world on top of it, even if I hadn't spotted the annotated scores on the chair next to the bed, I would still have known that we are inside the bedroom of a diva.
 From the beige curtains to the pillows on the armchair next to the bed, everything suggested voluptuousness and indulgence.

 "Shall I try them?" she plainly asked us when she entered the bedroom and saw tens of outfits.
 Laura politely suggested that she can try them only if she feels necessary. "oh, no, if we must choose, then we try them" she said throwing the tassel cap in the middle of the bed.
 With this playful gesture Angela Gheorghiu was ready to try the first dress.
+And so it started an amazing show of non verbal language.

 .